 Practice and Habit

-The goal of practice is discovery through enjoyment – not mastery.
+@pull right The goal of practice is discovery through enjoyment -- not mastery. @

-The times when I have learned the most in life are when I have a side project.
+@pull right The times when I have learned the most in life are when I have a side project. @

 For me, practice has always been working on side projects.
 I've created numerous failed websites, blogs, tools and the occasional comic.
 Each of which had a short term goal in mind (often creating the site) as well as an immediate goal (maybe a specific page in the site).
 To accomplish each immediate goal, I might jump over and watch videos to help me learn about something I'm having an issue with.

 I get stuck a lot.
 I'll Google, search Stack Overflow, and if I'm lucky find a quick answer.
 Sometimes I'll pair with someone and they'll be worried to do this, but this is most certainly part of programming.
 There is value in diving into the source code to uncover things, but more often than not if a quick search will help solve your issue, don't feel bad about it.

 When interviewing developers, the number one thing I always look for is a curiosity that leads them to learning and accomplishing their goals.
 It shows that they have learned how to perform deliberate practice, which is a very difficult skill to acquire.
 It also shows they know to accomplish their goals.